SoftwareObservatorium/softwareobservatorium.github.io/lasso/docs/quickstart/scenario.md

 *   **Results**: View the results in a classic search results view.
 *   **Data Analysis**: Analyze data stored in LASSO's database in various ways.

+## Software Analytics (SRM/SRH Analysis)

+The LSL pipeline script executions result in one or more SRMs that are stored in LASSO's distributed database (based on Apache Ignite).
+The collection of SRMs effectively results in an SRM data warehouse, which we refer to as stimulus response hypercube (SRH).
+The data can be export to external analytics tools.
+You can find more information in [Analysis](../analytics/data.md).

 ## Next